cyclejs/cyclejs/rx-run/README.md

 DOM Rendering.

-* **Unidirectional Dataflow**: based on the Model-View-Intent architecture, data moves from Model to View, events move from View to Intent, and Intent sends "user intentions to the Model.
+* **Unidirectional Dataflow**: based on the Model-View-Intent architecture, data moves from Model to View, events move from View to Intent, and Intent sends "user intentions" to the Model.
 They are tied together as a cycle.
 * **Purely Reactive**: all components are event-driven and [RxJS](https://github.com/Reactive-Extensions/RxJS) is a hard dependency, which simplifies all code related to events, asynchronicity, and